Cricket in Colombia: History

-The club's first match was played in Cali in December 1957 against a rival team gathered by a former BCC member representing Cali Shell.
-These matches were the first of a series of tests played between Bogotá against Cali and/or the Rest of Colombia for the "H.E.'s Bat", a prize donated by British Ambassador and Honorary President of the Club Sir James Joint.
-The top scorer of the Cali Shell team was none other than Zian Shah.
+Bogota played Cali in December 1957, including representatives of the Shell company of Colombia.
+These matches were the first of a series of tests played between Bogotá against Cali or "Rest of Colombia" sides.
+The matches competed for the "H.E.'s Bat" (His Excellency's bat), a prize donated by British Ambassador and Honorary President of the Club Sir James Joint.
+The top scorer of the Cali Shell team was Zian Shah.
+This tradition continued into the 2000s, as the Ambassador's Cup was again contested in 2010–2014.
+More recently, Colombia's teams contest regular tournaments between teams of many cities.

-The first international match was played against Maracaibo (Shell) in Bogotá in February 1958.
+The first recorded match in Colombia involving players of different countries was played by Bogota against Maracaibo (Shell) in February 1958.
 The return game was played in June of the same year.
 These series continued successfully until 1961.

 In 1961 the Bogota Cricket Club was merged into the Bogotá Sports Club.

 In March 1970, the New Zealand Ambassador's Cricket team visited the B.S.C. and was nearly beaten.
 That team included future internationals J.F.M.
 Morrison and A. Roberts.

 Other matches were played against Cali, Medellín, Caracas (team included ex-West Indies Test cricketer Tony White), Curaçao, Lima, the Banks, BEA Silver Wing Club, the California Cricket Club (on their South American Tour), the Quidnuncs (including Dudley Owen-Thomas, David Hays and Derek George), and finally in February 1979 Derrick Robins' XI.

-The B.S.C. (with Tony White) was the only side to bowl them out (for 184) during their South American tour.
+The Bogota Sports Club (with Tony White) was the only side to bowl them out (for 184) during their South American tour.
 Norman Bracht took 5–74 in 20 overs and White 3–70 in 22.
 Krish Vaidya, was the only player to remain not out with a century.
-Their side was managed by Peter Parfitt (with Henry Blofeld), captained by Chris Cowdrey and included Bill Athey, Graham Stevenson, Tim Lloyd, Spandan Pandya and other good young county cricketers.
+Their side was managed by leading international cricketers of the time including Peter Parfitt (with Henry Blofeld), captained by Chris Cowdrey and included Bill Athey, Graham Stevenson, Tim Lloyd, Spandan Pandya and other good young county cricketers.

-Though Cali and Bogotá played each other in 1981, in the eighties there were limited cricket appearances in Colombia and internationally due to the decline in the number of expat workers — and thus cricketers — in Colombia.
+Though Cali and Bogotá played each other in 1981, in the eighties and nineties, there were limited cricket appearances in Colombia and internationally due to the decline in the number of expat workers — and thus cricketers — in Colombia.